percona/pmm-doc/docs/deploy/server/ova.virtualbox.gui.md

 3. Configure network settings to make the appliance accessible from other hosts in your network.

+    !!! alert alert-info "Note"
-    **NOTE**: All database hosts must be in the same network as *PMM Server*, so do not set the network adapter to NAT.
+        All database hosts must be in the same network as *PMM Server*, so do not set the network adapter to NAT.

     If you are running the appliance on a host with properly configured network settings, select Bridged Adapter in the Network section of the appliance settings.